Jhsmit/ipymolstar/README.md

 Give `ipymolstar` a spin without even installing python!

  - Try it in jupyter lab via [JupyterLite](https://github.com/Jhsmit/ipymolstar-demo) 🌍🚀
  - Explore the solara ☀️ [demo application](https://github.com/Jhsmit/ploomber-solara-ipymolstar) on [Ploomber-cloud](https://hidden-resonance-5816.ploomberapp.io) ⛅
  - Grab a cup and play with the [solara](https://app.py.cafe/jhsmit/ipymolstar-solara), [pyshiny](https://py.cafe/jhsmit/ipymolstar-shiny) or [panel](https://app.py.cafe/jhsmit/ipymolstar-panel) live demo's on PyCafé ☕
   - Upload your Alphafold3 .zip result and view plddt or chain colors in the `solarafold` result viewer on [huggingface](https://huggingface.co/spaces/Jhsmit/solarafold) 🤗
+ - Control the camera 📷 with [MolViewSpec](https://pypi.org/project/molviewspec/) from python 🐍 in a solara ☀️ dashboard on [PyCafé](https://py.cafe/jhsmit/molviewspec-protein-visualization) ☕

+You can find other examples in the examples directory.

 ## Preview